dt-sophie/community-examples/dynatrace apps/gemini connector/README.md

 *Gemini Connector for Dynatrace Workflows is available as a Dynatrace app to all customers upon request.
 Please contact your Dynatrace representative to activate CI/CD Observability for your tenant.*

-- Once installed, you can find it as a new action if you search for *Gemini* in your Workfows app.
+- Once installed, you can find it as a new action if you search for *Gemini* in Workflows.

 ---